mobizt/ESP-Mail-Client/README.md

  * W5100 SPI Ethernet module
  * W5500 SPI Ethernet module

 Note: Arduino UNO WiFi Rev.2 (AVR Platform) is not supported.

+Boards that based on other MCUs e.g. STM32 (Atmel's ARM), Teensy (NXP's ARM) and RP2040, are not supported and have no plan to buid it.